Student Loan repayment guide 2024

 As most Student Loan repayments are automatic, it is possible to accidentally overpay.

-We go through some of the reasons why you might have overpaid in our guide to Student Loan refunds for overpayments.
+We go through some reasons why you might have overpaid in our guide to Student Loan refunds for overpayments.

-Make sure you keep your contact details up to date so that SLC can get in touch when you're close to repaying your Student Loan.
+Keep your contact details up to date so SLC can get in touch when you're close to repaying your Student Loan.

 How to get a refund